conscious-code-dev/LangChain-v0.3-Crash-Course-Build-Real-Agents-Deploy-Production-Ready-Apps/JOURNAL.md

 Welcome to the public journal for the **LangChain v0.3+ Crash Course** — a 12-part YouTube series designed to help developers build real agentic apps using the latest LangChain tools.

-I’m documenting everything here: what I publish, what I learn, where I promote, and how it evolves.
+I’m documenting everything here: what I publish, what I learn and how it evolves.

 ---